Andrew-Moody/Arcade-Game-Engine/README.md

 ##### Version History:

+8/3/21
+* Added a level editor to help create tile maps.
+* Move cursor with WASD, place a tile with SPACE, and cycle the selected tile with Q and E.
+* Toggleable overlays display gridlines and solid tile collision boundaries.
+* Added pellets that can be picked up to increase score.
+Collecting all pellets completes the round.

 7/25/21
 * Added Support for AI state machines.
 * Sprites can now hold animation maps to allow animations to be requested by name.